-What to do in Oslo: The ultimate Oslo city guide
+Things to do in Oslo: a pocket Oslo city guide

 The what to do in Oslo city guide will help you make the most of your upcoming visit.
 Despite the fact that Oslo is Norway’s capital and quite the bustling metropolis to boot, central Oslo retains a decidedly compact and cozy feel that is wonderfully walkable and eminently enjoyable.